 1M business customers use AgentKit to build AI agents in days

-The company reports that a million business customers have already tapped the tool, turning concepts into usable bots in a matter of days.
-That rapid turnaround is especially appealing to large‑scale investors and asset managers who need to iterate quickly on complex, multi‑agent workflows.
-Early adopters such as Carlyle are pointing to measurable gains, noting that the evaluation suite shaved weeks off their internal build process.
+The firm says about a million business customers have already used the tool, turning ideas into working bots in just a few days.
+That kind of turnaround seems to catch the eye of large investors and asset managers who need to tweak complex, multi-agent setups fast.
+Carlyle, one of the early adopters, reports that their evaluation suite cut weeks off the internal build timeline.

 - We also made enterprise agents practical to build and deploy with AgentKit, making it possible for teams to go from idea to production in days instead of months.
 Companies like Carlyle are already seeing results: the AgentKit evaluation platform cut development time on Carlyle's multi-agent due diligence framework by over 50% and improved agent accuracy by 30%. - We also advanced our multimodal models to enable richer workflows--from the Image Generation API and Sora 2 for visual and video creation to gpt-realtime and Realtime API to build production voice agents.